Education and Professional Development

-The Office of Multicultural Initiatives offers various workshops and educational resources for students, staff, and faculty to provide new perspectives, insight, and deeper learning for development and growth of personal and communal understanding and advocacy of social justice.
+The Office of Intercultural Initiatives offers various workshops and educational resources for students, staff, and faculty to provide new perspectives, insight, and deeper learning for development and growth of personal and communal understanding and advocacy of social justice.

-Multicultural Initiatives suggests the following academia for those interested in learning more within diversity, equity, and inclusion topics.
+Intercultural Initiatives suggests the following academia for those interested in learning more within diversity, equity, and inclusion topics.
 You may also view the academic catalog.

 Our self-directed learning resources are intended to educate and engage students and staff to advocate and support different student identities at Merrimack College